Casassarnau/cook.py/README.md

 - **`unit`** (string, optional): Unit key from translations (`g`, `kg`, `ml`, `l`, `servings`, `cm`, `as_needed`, `to_taste`).
 - **`text`** (object, optional): Additional ingredient information in multiple languages.
 - **`onlyForVariation`** (string|array, optional): Show ingredient only for specific variant(s).

+#### Ingredient Grouping

+Ingredients can be organized into groups for better readability:

+- **`group`** (object, optional): Group name in multiple languages.
+When present, ingredients are displayed in groups.
+- **`items`** (array, required when using groups): Array of ingredient objects within the group.

+**Legacy Support**: Recipes without groups continue to work as before.
+The system automatically detects whether ingredients are grouped or flat.

 #### Instruction Object Properties